Crypto195/NQN_Remake/README.md

 # NQN_Remake
-Easy to use NQN remake!
+Easy to use NQN remake and emote manager!

 ![HowToDo](before.PNG)